nmstreethran/ml-elec-model/docs/regions.rst

 Transmission system operators and interconnections
 --------------------------------------------------

-Europe has multiple TSOs and cross-border interconnections.
+Europe has multiple :term:`TSO`\s and cross-border interconnections.
 These are listed, along with the bidding zones, in the table below.

 .. table:: TSOs and cross-border interconnections in Europe.
 Data: European Network of Transmission System Operators for Electricity.